 It is obvious to begin to feel the loss of their companionship, love, and support soon after you lose both parents.
-This may take more than a few months and up to couple of years for the situations to resolve as such unexpected loss can compound your grief.
+This may take more than a few months and up to a couple of years for the situation to resolve as such unexpected loss can compound your grief.
 You never know how much time it may take for you to start feeling better.

 Utmost important is to allow yourself time to deal with this sudden loss.
 Healing takes time and therefore helping yourself to come out of grief can help, if you learn to accept that you no longer have your parents to support, guide and love.